 Colorful landscapes, wildlife encounters, and jaw-dropping views make North Dakota’s Theodore Roosevelt National Park a photographer’s dream.
 If you visit, make sure to capture these photo ops.

 Beth Mancuso is a Minnesota-based photographer who loves to hike, camp and explore.
-She visits at least one national park a year and has visited Theodore Roosevelt National Park twice.
-A third visit is planned to say her vows in summer 2019.
+She visits at least one national park a year.
 Here are 9 of her favorite view spots at Theodore Roosevelt National Park:

 1 Wild horses Perhaps the most magical part of Theodore Roosevelt National Park is the free-roaming horses, found only in the South Unit.
 They are best spotted around dawn or dusk.
 We saw them most frequently around Jules Creek, on the stretch of road from Boicourt Trail to Jones Trail.

 2 Wind Canyon Trail This short 0.4-mile trail offers one of the best views of the Little Missouri River.
 The wind-sculpted canyon and the overlook of the river make this a popular place to watch the sunset.

 3 Boicourt Trail Boicourt Trail leads to one of the most beautiful views in the South Unit.
 You can see the Badlands stretch for miles here, and you feel like you're on the top of the world.
 Like the Wind Canyon Trail, it's a fantastic spot to watch the sunset.

 4 Peaceful Valley Ranch Located in the South Unit, Peaceful Valley dates to the 1800s.
 You'll feel like you have stepped back in time.
 Used for many years as a base for horseback rides, the ranch is currently not occupied, but is still worth a visit and makes for unique photos.